 - Students aged 16-19 can directly submit in the comments of the weekly articles.

-Competition Introduction: The John Locke Essay Competition is organized by John Locke Institute, an independent education organization located in Oxford, UK.
+Competition Introduction: The John Locke Essay Competition is organized by the John Locke Institute, an independent education organization located in Oxford, UK.
 The John Locke Institute encourages young people to cultivate the characteristics that turn good students into great writers: independent thought, depth of knowledge, clear reasoning, critical analysis, and persuasive style.
-All of their essay prizes are judged by senior academics from the University of Oxford.
+Senior academics judge all of their essay prizes from the University of Oxford.
 The judges will choose their favorite essay from each subject category and an overall ‘best essay’ across seven subjects.
-Read more about the complete guide to John Locke Competition.
+Read more about the complete guide to the John Locke Competition.

 Suitable for students: 2 Levels – High school students 18 years old or younger and Middle School students 14 years old or younger at the submission deadline.